Between Pictures: The Lens of Tamio Wakayama

 Camera Assistant/Transcription Support: Jacob Willcott

-Produced in the support of: Telus Originals, The Canada Council for the Arts, British Columbia Arts Council, The Audain Foundation, and The Asian Canadian Studies Society.
+With financial support from: Telus ORIGINALS, The Canada Council for the Arts, British Columbia Arts Council, The Audain Foundation, and The Asian Canadian Studies Society.

 Community sponsors: Powell Street Festival Society and the Japanese American National Museum.